stevecaldwell77/PawsX-DynamoDB-DocumentClient/README.md

         },
     );

-Directly access items from a table by primary key or a secondary index by delegating to Paws::DynamoDB::Query().
+Directly access items from a table by primary key or a secondary index by delegating to [Paws::DynamoDB::Query](https://metacpan.org/pod/Paws::DynamoDB::Query).

 ## scan